jehna/ga-lite/README.md

 times, a custom GA library is practically the only way to achieve 100/100 points.

 This project also makes it possible to:
-* Your site to load faster (as this is smaller lib than the official)
+* Get your site to load faster (as this is smaller lib than the official)
 * Be sure your site won't serve any code you can't check yourself

 You can read more from the [blog post][blog-post] that's written about the